Iulia-Calota/ISTQB-Manual-Testing-Foundation-Project/README.md

 # Manual-testing-project
-The 7 phases of the software testing life cycle (STLC) and their importance in ensuring top-notch software quality
+####
-### Brand and Mission: For this project, I am using Fenty Beauty (FEИTY BEAUTY), a cosmetics brand by Rihanna.
-The mission statement for the brand is "so that people everywhere would be included and is created for everyone."
+ Brand and Mission:
+For this project, I am using Fenty Beauty (FEИTY BEAUTY), a cosmetics brand by Rihanna.
+The mission statement for the brand is:
+> "So that people everywhere would be included and is created for everyone."
-### Website: fentybeauty.com
+ Website: fentybeauty.com
 ### Device: Windows 11 Pro
 ### Browser: Google Chrome version: 125.0.6422.77
 ### Date: 05.23.2024